 Software engineering (SE) is concerned with developing and maintaining software systems that behave reliably and efficiently, are affordable to develop and maintain, and satisfy all the requirements that customers have defined for them.
 SEs must think creatively about the design of software systems, find clever solutions to problems, exploit the best engineering practices, and maintain a high-level vision of how all the parts fit together.

 The SE program at MSOE offers an engaging environment where learning happens inside and outside the classroom.
-You’ll be amazed by the quality of the labs, equipment and software you use.
-It will likely be the same technology you’ll use in your career after graduation.
 The program also offers the benefits of long-standing partnerships with business and industry leaders, as well as a comprehensive focus on student support.

 Software engineering is important because of the impact of large, expensive software systems and the role of software in safety-critical applications.
 It integrates significant mathematics, computer science and practices whose origins are in engineering.
-In the rapidly changing world of technology, you’ll learn how to stay on the cutting edge through participation in industry organizations and through work on interdisciplinary teams.
+In the rapidly changing world of technology, you’ll learn how to stay on the cutting edge.

 The average placement rate for MSOE software engineering graduates was 100% in 2013-14 and graduates enjoyed an average starting salary of $65,643.